How to Handle Negative Online Reviews

 thumb up and thumb down

-shutterstock/Gonzalo Aragon
+Shutterstock/Gonzalo Aragon

 Reputable review providers publish all customer reviews connected with a real order that are not illegal nor violate the terms of use.
 This means that there might be some critiques too, whether fair or not.
 However, there is good news: Negative reviews are far less frequent than many retailers fear.